 In 1999, I was diagnosed with polycystic kidney disease (PKD).
 I thought it wouldn't make a difference in my life for a long time.
 I was wrong.
 After only two years, my kidney function declined, and I was told I needed dialysis.
 I was shocked.
 My doctor suggested I go to a KEY (Kidney Education and You) class to learn about my options.
 I went and it was very helpful.
-That same day my nurse, Cee Cee, showed me how hemodialysis and peritoneal dialysis (PD) worked.
+That same day, my nurse showed me how hemodialysis and peritoneal dialysis (PD) worked.
 I decided that I wanted to try PD.
 It was the best decision I made.
 For the most part, it was been a very agreeable situation.

 I still work full time.
 I am able to do just about what I want to do.
 I even go dancing from time to time.
 I make sure to always follow the procedures that the doctor and nurses have me do.
 And in 2009, I received a kidney transplant and so far so good!
 No matter what happens, I will continue to live a gratifying life.